dwolffram/replication-ARSIA2023/README.md

 ## Instructions & computational requirements.

-The analysis files `Figure*.R` can be run individually, in any order.
+The analysis files `Figure[xx]*.R` can be run individually, in any order.
 Set the working directory to the root of the replication package, or open the `.Rproj` file using RStudio.